Select Page

 Warehouse picking strategies aren’t one-size-fits-all.
 For example, you should use a batch picking strategy for simple, single-item orders to group them for fast retrieval.

-For complex, multi-line orders, choose wave picking to organize picks by priority, location, or deadlines.
-Choosing the right picking strategy reduces bottlenecks and optimizes efficiency.
+For complex, multi-line orders, choose wave picking to organise picks by priority, location, or deadlines.
+Choosing the right picking strategy reduces bottlenecks and optimises efficiency.

 • Start with single-item orders to keep momentum during peak seasons.